Stochastic Gradient Methods with Preconditioned Updates: Introduction

-Given a Positive Definite (PD) matrix $D\in \R^{d\times d}$, the weighted Euclidean norm is defined to be $\|x\|_D^2 = x^T D x$, where $x\in \R^d$.
-The symbol $\odot$ denotes the Hadamard product, and {\tt diag}$(x)$ denotes the $d\times d$ diagonal matrix whose diagonal entries are the components of the vector $x\in \R^d$. \\[2pt] Recall that problem \eqref{problem} is assumed to have an optimal solution $w^*$, with corresponding optimal value $P^* = P(w^*)$.
+Recall that problem \eqref{problem} is assumed to have an optimal (probably not a unique) solution $w^*$, with corresponding optimal value $P^* = P(w^*)$.
 As is standard for stochastic algorithms, the convergence guarantees presented in this work will develop a bound on the number of iterations $T$, required to push the expected squared norm of the gradient below some error tolerance $\varepsilon >0$, i.e., to find a $\hat{w}_T$ satisfying

 A point $\hat{w}_T$ satisfying \eqref{epsoptsoln} is referred to as an $\varepsilon$-optimal solution.
 Importantly, $\hat{w}_T$ is \emph{some} iterate generated in the first $T$ iterations of each algorithm, but it is \emph{not necessarily} the $T$th iterate. \\[2pt] Throughout this work we assume that each $f_i:\R^d \to \R$ and $P:\R^d \to \R$ are twice differentiable and also $L$-smooth.
-This is formalized in the following assumption. \begin{assumption}[$L$-smoothness] For all $i \in [n]$ $f_i$ and $P$ are assumed to be twice differentiable and $L$-smooth, i.e., $\forall i \in [n], \forall w,w' \in \dom(f_i)$ we have $\| \nabla f_i(w) - \nabla f_i(w') \| \leq L \|w-w'\|$, and $\forall w,w' \in \dom(P)$ we have $\| \nabla P(w) - \nabla P(w') \| \leq L \|w-w'\|.$ \end{assumption} For some of the results in this work, it will also be assumed that the function $P$ satisfies the PL-condition.
-Note that the PL-condition does not imply convexity (see Footnote~1 in \cite{Li2021}). \begin{assumption}[Polyak-\L{}ojasiewicz-condition] A function $P: \mathbb{R}^d \rightarrow \mathbb{R}$ satisfies the PL-condition if there exists $ \mu >0$, such that $\|\nabla P(w)\|^2 \geq 2\mu (P(w)-P^{*}),~ \forall w \in \mathbb{R}^d.$ \end{assumption}
+This is formalized in the following assumption. \begin{assumption}[$L$-smoothness] For all $i \in [n]$ $f_i$ and $P$ are assumed to be twice differentiable and $L$-smooth, i.e., $\forall i \in [n], \forall w,w' \in \text{dom}(f_i)$ we have $\| \nabla f_i(w) - \nabla f_i(w') \| \leq L \|w-w'\|$, and $\forall w,w' \in \text{dom}(P)$ we have $\| \nabla P(w) - \nabla P(w') \| \leq L \|w-w'\|.$ \end{assumption} For some of the results in this work, it will also be assumed that the function $P$ satisfies the PL-condition.
+Note that the PL-condition does not imply convexity (see Footnote~1 in \citep{Li2021}). \begin{assumption}[Polyak-\L{}ojasiewicz-condition] A function $P: \mathbb{R}^d \rightarrow \mathbb{R}$ satisfies the PL-condition if there exists $ \mu >0$, such that $\|\nabla P(w)\|^2 \geq 2\mu (P(w)-P^{*}),~ \forall w \in \mathbb{R}^d.$ \end{assumption}

+Note that in the case of the PL assumption, we can use the following definition of $\varepsilon$-optimal solution instead of \eqref{epsoptsoln}: